Rostezkiy/spectre/README.md

 Spectre uses a headless browser to intercept structured data (JSON/XHR) from dynamic websites, normalizes it into stable resources, stores it efficiently, and serves it via a local, versioned REST API.

+## Disclaimer

+**IMPORTANT: This tool is for educational and research purposes only.**

+The author of Spectre does not encourage, condone, or support the unauthorized scraping of websites or the violation of any website's Terms of Service.
+By using this software, you agree that:

+1. You are solely responsible for your actions and any consequences resulting from the use of this tool.
+2. You will comply with all applicable local and international laws regarding data privacy and intellectual property.
+3. You will respect `robots.txt` files and the Terms of Service of the target websites.
+4. The author shall not be held liable for any misuse, data loss, or legal issues arising from the use of this application.

+**Use Spectre responsibly and at your own risk.**

 ## Key Features

 - **Passive Observation**: Intercept network traffic, not DOM parsing